fkyprianou/deved-platform/content/blog/en/q2-2023-releases.md

 ## [Vonage Video API - React Native SDK Gains Official Support](https://developer.vonage.com/en/blog/vonage-video-api-react-native-sdk-gains-official-support)

-Exciting times ahead as Zachary reveals that Vonage Video API's React Native SDK has graduated from community support to being officially backed by Vonage!
-This shift is a game-changer, offering developers dependable, top-tier assistance and increased reliability when implementing the SDK, all thanks to committed updates, maintenance plans, and our team's support.
-To get started or for sample references, check out our official documentation, explore the React Native package on npm, or sift through the SDK source code available on the GitHub repository.

 ## [Vonage Video API MacOS SDK Hits General Availability](https://developer.vonage.com/en/blog/vonage-video-api-macos-sdk-goes-ga)